How Dancing Impacts Students’ Academic Performance

-Last week, I experimented an activity with students that include dancing.
+Last week, I experimented with activities with students that included dancing.
 Usually, I start my class session with the recap from the previous session, and for that, I use PowerPoint and animated games and review videos.
-Use of tech and animations in lesson activities is one of my strength as I use it heavily in my classrooms.
-From animated maps to the 3d paper model of the globe.
-However, my students now easily predict that they will be going to witness or experience new animation or related activity.
-Therefore, I want to experiment with something in which I am not mastered, and then I started to plan a tech-free starter activity.
-This time students need to perform the recap task in some form of dance move.
-I divided my class into five small groups and gave two tasks (questions) from the previous lesson to each group.
+The use of tech and animations in lesson activities is one of my strengths, as I use them heavily in my classrooms, from animated maps to the 3d paper model of the globe.
+However, my students now easily predict that they will witness or experience new animation or related activity.
+Therefore, I wanted to experiment with something I am not mastered, and then I started planning a tech-free starter activity.
+This time students need to perform the recap task in the dance move.
+I divided my class into five small groups and gave each group two tasks (questions) from the previous lesson.
 Each group had 3 minutes to decide and 3 minutes to produce the answer in a particular dance move(s).
-The experiment was a success, as students not only participated and enjoy the activity but throughout the lesson, they were active and participative.
-On this day I reflected, what makes them so much active during the session?
+The experiment was a success, as students participated and enjoyed the activity, and throughout the lesson, they were active and participative.
+On this day, I reflected what makes them so much active during the session?
 Was it the change in the traditional lesson plan or the dancing?

-Majority teachers have just enough time to complete the coursework and reach the term-end goals that there is very little time left to plan activities which are not commonly carried into a classroom.
-The study suggests that classroom activities that include physical movement may help students to concentrate and pay attention more in the class lessons.
-Dancing and arts might help a child find joy in self-expression, which may boost their confidence in other areas of their lives.
-Dancing not only good for the student’s physical well-being, it truly lifts their spirit as well.
+Most teachers have just enough time to complete the coursework and reach the term-end goals.
+There is very little time left to plan activities not commonly carried into a classroom.
+The study suggests that classroom activities that include physical movement may help students concentrate and pay attention more in-class lessons.
+Dancing and arts might help a child find joy in self-expression, boosting their confidence in other areas of their lives.
+Dancing is good for the student’s physical well-being; it truly lifts their spirit as well.

 Why Dance based activities should be the past of Lesson Plans